Lekkie/mortgage/Readme.md

 * "....Lender investment into a loan (create)....."
 It will be nice to be able to spread investment across multiple loans.
 But the scope of this test will be limited to putting an investment into a suitable (pre-identified) loan.
 * The selection of loan to invest in is not implemented.
-It is assumed some selection model is created in choosing the best loan for each investment.
+It is assumed some selection model is used in choosing the best loan for each investment.
 To keep this test simple, it has been left out.
 * Interest calculation service does not factor in paid capital (it calculates interest on invested capital) when calculating interests.
 Ideally, lender's interest should be calculated on unpaid lender's capital.